dwarvesf/playground/Ω Literature notes/Technology Trend/Why we need to follow technology trend.md

 tags: technology
 ---

+# Why We Need to Follow Trend

-#### Why It is Important to Keep up with Changing Technology Trends
+## Why It is Important to Keep up with Changing Technology Trends

 - Remain Relevant
 - Stay Competitive
 - Retain Customers
 - Greater Opportunities

-#### Why Is It Important to Keep Abreast of Technology Trends When Running an E-Business?
+## Why Is It Important to Keep Abreast of Technology Trends When Running an E-Business?

 - Technology Trends
 - Product Anticipation
 - Web-Based Applications
 - Emerging Online Venues
 - Trends Define Business

-### Why is technology trend awareness important
+## Why is technology trend awareness important
-trend awareness as a,in the market or industry.&text=Ideal technology trend awareness skills,technology adoption or surpass it.

--   Enhancing your visibility to the customers
+Trend awareness as a,in the market or industry.&text=Ideal technology trend awareness skills,technology adoption or surpass it.
+It helps enhancing your visibility to the customers

-**Citation**
+---

+#### Reference

 - https://www.bigfin.com/blog/why-it-is-important-to-keep-up-with-changing-technology-trends/
 - https://smallbusiness.chron.com/target-market-technology-have-13818.html
 - https://www.cleverism.com/skills-and-tools/technology-trend-awareness/#:~:text=Technology